Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Conclusion

 \section{Conclusion}

-Building on prior QDA studies that focused on AI’s effects on coding efficiency and reliability, our work revealed researchers’ desire for interpretive ownership, reassurance on data confidentiality, and support in collaborative coding when considering integrating AI into their QDA workflow.
-By applying Lubars and Tan’s delegation framework, we compared three interaction paradigms: human‑only, human‑initiated, and AI‑initiated coding.
-The findings indicate openness to AI and a slight preference for AI-initiated coding over human-initiated coding, as it provides efficiency while preserving researchers’ control over final decisions.
-Participants also highlighted AI’s potential to reduce cognitive biases through complementary guidance rather than full automation, underscoring the value of collaborative oversight.
+Building on prior QDA studies that focused on AI’s effects on coding efficiency and reliability, our work revealed researchers’ desire for interpretive ownership, reassurance on data confidentiality, and support in collaborative coding and shared sense-making when considering integrating AI into their QDA workflow. \revchg{By applying Lubars and Tan’s delegation framework, we compared three interaction paradigms: human‑only, human‑initiated, and AI‑initiated coding.}{While we utilized Lubars and Tan’s delegation framework to compare three interaction paradigms (human‑only, human‑initiated, and AI‑initiated coding), our findings suggest that researchers view AI-supported QDA not as fixed delegation, but as an evolving, hybrid interaction.} The findings indicate openness to AI and a slight preference for AI-initiated coding over human-initiated coding, as it provides efficiency while preserving researchers’ \revchg{control over final decisions}{ownership and accountability over interpretive outcomes}.
+Participants also highlighted AI’s potential to reduce cognitive biases through complementary guidance rather than full automation, underscoring the value of \revchg{collaborative oversight}{transparent negotiation of meaning}.
 Finally, although textual data remains the dominant modality for QDA, researchers recognized the importance of multimodal inputs to capture richer emotional and contextual information and sought tools to better integrate multimodal data in their workflow.
-Based on these results, we propose future work directions for designing AI as an assistant to support collaborative QDA.
+Based on these results, we propose future work directions for designing AI as an assistant that align with the values of ownership, accountability, and shared sense-making to support collaborative QDA.